-The Opportunities for UnderRepresented Scholars (OURS) program is designed to increase the gender diversity in the academic ranks at both Historically Black Colleges & Universities (HBCUs) and Tribal Colleges and Universities (TCUs) through the acquisition of leadership skills that will render women more competitive for senior positions within these institutions.
+The Opportunities for UnderRepresented Scholars (OURS) program is poised to increase the gender diversity in the academic ranks at HBCUs through the acquisition of leadership skills that will render women more competitive for senior positions within these institutions.

-By supporting women, especially women of color, in the STEM disciplines in realizing their leadership potential, OURS is expected to help ensure that students and faculty in the STEM disciplines will benefit from the skills, wisdom, breadth of experience and unique perspectives that women academic leaders will provide.
+By supporting women of color in the STEM disciplines in realizing their leadership potential, this program will help ensure that students and faculty in these disciplines will benefit from the skills, wisdom, breadth of experience and unique perspectives that such women can provide.